Course Name: Braintree Municipal Golf Course

 Back 9 Best: 40 (White Tees), 11/5/2016 with Mike S.

-General Comments: The range here is pretty tiny, but the chipping/putting green is expansive and in good condition.
+General Comments: Braintree’s range is pretty tiny, but the practice green is expansive and in good condition.
 Pace of play was decent, but I wish the ranger that went by a few times actually talked to the group in front of us.
 Apparently, Braintree is very strict with bringing outside alcohol, so keep that in mind.

 Verdict: Although the holes get a bit repetitive, especially on the Back 9, Braintree Municipal offers excellent conditioning, great value, and a really beautiful backdrop.
-This is certainly one of the better public golf courses in the Boston area and one I would definitely recommend.
+This is certainly one of the most underrated public golf courses in the Boston area and one I would definitely recommend.